 When you create a new wallet, new Tezos seed words are generated.
-This 12 word seed phrase is the master key of your wallet accounts and any value they hold.
+This seed phrase is the master key of your wallet accounts and any value they hold.
 We recommend writing this somewhere offline (hence the pen and paper) and keeping it somewhere secure.

 After this you will be prompted to create a new password.
 The password will be used to create an encrypted keystore file that you can download to your computer.
-You can use this keystore file as an easy way to log in your account via "Import Wallet" in the future (as opposed to having to type out the 12 word seed phrase).
+You can use this keystore file as an easy way to log in your account via "Import Wallet" in the future (as opposed to having to type out the seed phrase).